fluencelabs/nox/docs/guides/kickstart.md

 }
 ```

-You can also use interactive mode insted of default by supplying `--interactive` flag:
+You can also use interactive mode instead of default by supplying `--interactive` flag:
 ```bash
 ./fluence status \
             --eth_url          http://207.154.240.52:8545 \